Xilinx/meta-security/meta-integrity/README.md

 Patches
 =======

-Please submit any patches against the integrity layer via Github pull requests.

 For discussion or patch submission via email, use the yocto@yoctoproject.org mailing list.
-When submitting patches that way, make sure to copy the maintainer and add a "[meta-]" prefix to the subject of the mails.
+When submitting patches that way, make sure to copy the maintainer and add a "[meta-integrity]" prefix to the subject of the mails.

 Maintainer: Armin Kuster <akuster808@gmail.com>